wp-plugins/dday/readme.txt

 2. Upload it in /wp-content/plugins/dday/ of your Wordpress installation
 3. Activate the Plugin
 4. Visit the management page in the administration of Wordpress
-5. Change the format of display to your taste and to your language for non english-speaking people (See it in "Edit Options" at the bottom )
+5. Change the format of display to your taste and to your language for non english-speaking people (See it in "Edit Options" at the bottom ).
+ITS VERY IMPORTANT FOR NON ENGLISH USERS!!!
 6. Add DDays and modify them order with the drag and drope function.
 7. Insert <?php wp_dday_list(); ?> in your sidebar to display the list of all active DDays or use the widget